Supporting Young Londoners

 Goal

-Improve life chances and opportunities for disadvantaged young Londoners by increasing access to quality mentoring, providing positive opportunities and supporting London’s youth sector.
+Improve life chances and opportunities for disadvantaged young Londoners through positive opportunities in partnership with London’s youth sector

 Members